marijnh/Eloquent-JavaScript/13_browser.md

 {{index layering, stream, ordering}}

 Most protocols are built on top of other protocols.
 HTTP treats the network as a streamlike device into which you can put bits and have them arrive at the correct destination in the correct order.
-As we saw in [Chapter ?](async), ensuring those things is already a rather difficult problem.
+Ensuring that on top of the primitive data-sending that the network gives you is already a rather tricky problem.

 {{index TCP}}